-Wheat allergy is among the most common food allergies in children.
-The good news is if developed in early childhood, it is often outgrown.
-Reactions to wheat can vary widely ranging anywhere from eczema to gastrointestinal symptoms to hives and even anaphylaxis.
+Wheat allergy is one of the most common food allergies in children.
+The good news is, kids who develop this allergy at a young age can often outgrow it.
+A reaction to wheat can be anything from eczema (skin) to abdominal pain and vomiting (gastrointestinal) to hives and even anaphylaxis.

-People with an allergy to wheat do not necessarily have to avoid gluten, like those with Celiac disease, because wheat has other proteins that cause an allergic response.
+People with an allergy to wheat do not necessarily have to avoid gluten, like those with Celiac disease.
+This is because wheat has other proteins that cause an allergic response.

-The main proteins in wheat that can cause allergic reactions are albumin, globulin, gliadin and gluten with the most common culprits being albumin and globulin.
+The main proteins in wheat that can cause allergic reactions are albumin, globulin, gliadin and gluten.
+The most common culprits are albumin and globulin.

 People with a wheat allergy typically can have other grains that contain gluten such as oats, rye and barley.

 These days, it seems that everyone is avoiding gluten so, you might wonder, do they all have Celiac disease?
 Not necessarily.
 Many people follow a gluten free diet because it is the latest diet trend.
-When gluten is eliminated, they report feeling better, having more energy and even losing weight.
+When people eliminate gluten, they report feeling better, having more energy and even losing weight.